Who We Are

 Isabel Rodriguez (they/them), MS, CIPM

-Isabel brings a multi-disciplinary approach to their work as well as a passion for crafting narratives and building systems that help organizations better serve their communities.
+As a grants associate, Isabel brings a multi-disciplinary approach to their work, as well as a passion for crafting narratives and building systems that help mission-driven organizations better serve their communities.
+Over the course of their career, they’ve garnered experience in research, analytics, communications, project management, fundraising, and organizational storytelling.

 Kathleen Dolan (she/her)